zubair2001890/SuperNova1.0/README.md

 # SuperNova1.0

-All commits should be in dev branch under the main SuperNova folder
+All commits should be made in dev branch whilst incomplete code can be pushed in your own branch.